let-ola-cook/frist-tinyuka-repo/Readme.txt

- this is the first of the read me
+ this is the first of the read me, it talks about how to commit files